Anna Calder-Marshall: Filmography

+Anna played Ophelia to Tom Courtenay's Hamlet in 1968, directed by Caspar Wrede and with John Nettles as Laertes, with the 69 Theatre Company in Manchester.

-She also appeared in the Inspector Morse episode The Settling of the Sun (1988) and the Midsomer Murders episode Garden of Death (2000).
+She appeared in the Inspector Morse episode The Settling of the Sun (1988) and the Midsomer Murders episode Garden of Death (2000).
 In 2005 Calder-Marshall played Maude Abernethie in Poirot's After the Funeral.

 Other roles include appearing in Harlots as Mrs. May, and in the 2018 BBC adaptation of Les Misérables as Madame Rully.
+Also in 2018, her real-life husband, actor David Burke, appeared as her character's husband in the short film Only the Lonely.

 In 2022, she played Janice Beattie in the fifth season of Strike, acting opposite her son, actor Tom Burke who plays Strike.